i1123581321/NJU-open-resource/theory_of_computation/notes/markdown/finite_automata.md

 $$
 L(A) = \{w:\delta(q_0, w) \in F\}
 $$
-Regular language: a language is regular if it is the language accepted by some DFA
+**Regular language**: a language is regular if it is the language accepted by some DFA

 > Example: A Nonregular Language
 >